LemoFoundationLtd/lemo-core-sdk/README.md

 - `gasPrice` Price of every gas in `mo`.
 It is a `BigNumber` object.
 The more gas price the more priority
 - `hash` Transaction hash
 - `message` (optional) Extra text message from sender.
 The max limit of length is 1024.
-- `sigs` Transaction signature array, each field length of 65 bytes
+- `sigs` Transaction signature array, each field length is 65 bytes
-- `gasPayerSigs` An array of paid gas transaction signature data, each field length of 65 bytes
+- `gasPayerSigs` An array of paid gas transaction signature data, each field length is 65 bytes

 <a name="data-transaction-type"></a>